-On April 17, 2009, the Company's share repurchase program adopted on April 18, 2007 expired pursuant to its terms.
-On April 30, 2009, the Company announced that its board of directors authorized a new program for the Company to repurchase up to \$300 million of Herbalife common shares during the next two years, at such times and prices as determined by the Company's management.
-On May 3, 2010, the Company's board of directors approved an increase to the share repurchase authorization from \$300 million to \$1 billion.
-In addition, the Company's board of directors approved the extension of the expiration date of the share repurchase program from April 2011 to December 2014.
-As of December 31, 2011 the approximate dollar value of shares that could be repurchased under the Company's share repurchase program was approximately \$477.9 million.
+On April 17, 2009, our share repurchase program adopted on April 18, 2007 expired pursuant to its terms.
+On April 30, 2009, we announced that our board of directors authorized a new program for us to repurchase up to \$300 million of our common shares during the next two years, at such times and prices as determined by our management.
+On May 3, 2010, our board of directors approved an increase to this repurchase program from \$300 million to \$1 billion.
+In addition, our board of directors approved the extension of the expiration date from April 2011 to December 2014.